Oppression and Stigma Module

-- Understand the complex societal, professional and personal ways in which stigma regarding mental health (media, expert knowledge, individual identity) is perpetuated
+- Understand the complex societal, professional, personal and cultural ways in which stigma regarding mental health (media, expert knowledge, individual identity) is perpetuated

-- Understand systematic discrimination and marginalization as they relate to mental health
+- Understand systematic discrimination, racism, poverty, ageism, and other forms of marginalization and oppression as they relate to mental health

 - Appreciate the changes to identity that arise from engagement with the mental health system

 - Acknowledge how labelling can stigmatize and oppress marginalized groups and survivors of trauma

 - Two poems written by youth who identify as racialized women and interview and focus group excerpts for both authors.
 CONTENT WARNING: these powerful pieces contain explicit descriptions of mental distress.

 - Frontline stories of marginalization, discrimination, and nascent activism in Toronto’s deinstitutionalization era from writer and activist Pat Capponi’s, author of the 1992 autobiography “Upstairs in the Crazy House.”